 2006 Domaine Michel Niellon, Chassagne-Montrachet Premium Cru -

 I don’t usually take wine notes, it’s just me as a foodie rather than a wine expert, but I also respect those who drink a lot and take down details for other’s reference!
 I just enjoy the moment and put the trust on being exploratory with the Sommelier’s choices because I enjoy serendipity in dining.
 I liked this White Burgundy..
-How did they guess right?
-Smile ~ Euro 20,00
+How did they guess right? ~ Euro 20,00

 Wine List -